Faculty Awards

 The College of Pharmacy invites educators in the college community (faculty & staff) to submit applications to be considered for the annual Inspire Teaching Award for Instructional Excellence.

-The Inspire Teaching Award for Instructional Excellence recognizes three educators who are excellent teaching practitioners.
-Excellence in teaching can be accomplished in a variety of ways; this award looks at teaching excellence through the lens of pedagogical design, delivery, and assessment, and will highlight qualities of reflective practice, evidence-based pedagogy, and student-centered teaching.
-Applications will be judged by an external review panel, and awardees will receive a personalized plaque and will be showcased at the College’s 2025 teaching week, Ediphy.
+The Inspire Teaching Award for Instructional Excellence is designed to recognize everyday teaching excellence through a creative teaching activity.
+Each year the college recognizes up to three educators who excel at pedagogical design, delivery, and assessment through reflective practice, evidence-based pedagogy, and student-centered teaching.
+Applications will be judged by an external review panel, and awardees will receive a personalized plaque and will be showcased at the College’s teaching week, Ediphy.*

 Applicants should prepare their materials before accessing the application.